183. Tenalirama and the Ramayana Murals

-The royal painter decorated the palace walls with Mahabharata murals.
+The royal painter decorated the palace walls with Ramayana murals.
 Tenalirama scoffed.
-"Where's the rest of Arjuna?" he asked, pointing to one figure.
+"Where's the rest of Lakshmana?" he asked, pointing to one figure.

 "That's a profile!" replied the painter.
 "You have to imagine the rest."

-"I will decorate the summer palace with scenes from the Ramayana!" boasted Tenalirama.
+"I will decorate the summer palace with my own Ramayana paintings!" boasted Tenalirama.

 "What is this?" he shouted angrily.